timtroendle/wind-onshore-cost-potential/README.md

-# Social cost of wind power
+# Cost-potential curves of onshore wind energy: <br> the role of disamenity costs

-Social cost of wind power in Europe with a focus on disamenity costs (in addition to technology cost).
+This collection estimates the impact of incorporating disamenity costs of wind onshore in Europe (in addition to technology cost).
+The code and the deriving analyses have been used for the publication:

-This repository contains the entire scientific project.
+> TODO

 The philosophy behind this repository is that no intermediary results are included, but all results are computed from raw data and code.

 ## Getting ready

 You need [conda](https://conda.io/docs/index.html) to run the analysis.
-Using conda, you can create a conda environment from within you can run it:
+Using conda, you can create a conda environment from with the required specifications.
+Finally, downgrading `tabulate==0.8.10` is necessary to avoid the bug described e.g. [here](https://github.com/cov-lineages/pangolin/issues/489):

-    conda env create -f environment.yaml
+    > conda env create -f environment.yaml
+    > conda activate wind-onshore-cost-potential
+    (wind-onshore-cost-potential) > conda install tabulate==0.8.10

 ## Run the analysis

-    snakemake --use-conda -j1
+    (wind-onshore-cost-potential) > snakemake --use-conda -j1 --conda-frontend conda

+If this command results in an error (Windows: `OSError: [WinError 1314] A required privilege is not held by the client`), try launching the script with Administrator priviledges.

 This will run all analysis steps to reproduce results.